marcysutton/workshop-a11y-testing-react/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn cypress`

+Run the integration tests with Cypress.
+You can prompt the Cypress UI for interactive testing by default with `yarn cypress` and kick off single-run tests for Continuous Integration with `yarn cypress:ci`.

 ### `yarn build`